AuckeBos/bunq-ynab-connect/README.md

 - `MONGO_URI` and `MONGO_DB` define your Mongo location and DB name.
 You probably don't need to change these.
 - `MONGO_USER` and `MONGO_PASSWORD` define the user and password for your Mongo DB.
 You should change these to your liking.
 - `BUNQ_ONETIME_TOKEN` is a token you can create in the Bunq app, see [Bunq API key](https://doc.bunq.com/#:~:text=Create%20an%20API%20key.,%E2%86%92%20Developers%20%E2%86%92%20API%20keys).
 This token is only used upon your first sync, to exchange it for a config file.
+- `BUNQ_CALLBACK_HOST` is the host where you want to receive Bunq payments.
+If not set, If set, payments will be synced as soon as they are made; else once per hour.
+Should _not_ include `https://` nor `/payments`.
 - `YNAB_TOKEN` is your [Ynab PAT](https://api.youneedabudget.com/#personal-access-tokens).
 - `START_SYNC_DATE` Defines what Bunq transactions will be synced to Ynab.
 Upon your first sync, your MongoDB is ingsted with all your Bunq payments.
 All payments that occured after the START_SYNC_DATE will be synced to Ynab.
 It is therefor important to set this value with care.
 Most likely, it is OK to set this to the current date.
 If you'd set it in in the past, all your bunq payments since then are synced to Ynab, while you've probably already entered them manually.
 Note that you can easily identify auto-synced payments in Ynab by the blue flag:large_blue_circle:.
 - `PREFECT_*` define some urls for prefect.
 You probably don't need to change these.
 You can find more info on these in the prefect docs.